Home > docs > plugins v2 > Git and GitHub Task

 - log: "New repository: ${response.cloneUrl}"

-action deletes the repository with the name provided by repo
+deleteRepo action deletes the repository with the name provided by repo

-parameter in the GitHub organization specified by org
+parameter in the GitHub organization specified by org parameter.

 GitHub access token specified should have

-scope enabled to delete a repository on GitHub.
+delete_reposcope enabled to delete a repository on GitHub.
 This can be done in Personal Access Token under Developer Settings for the intended user on GitHub.

-The example below deletes the repository myRepository
+The example below deletes the repository myRepository from the GitHub

-organization myOrg
+organization myOrg.

 flows: